sspinnovations/utility-network-swagger/README.md

 ## Prerequisites

-* Visual Studio 2015 or 2017 to compile C# sample
+* Visual Studio 2015, 2017, or 2019 to compile C# sample (in /utility-network-swagger/code samples/UtilityNetworkCSharpSample_v1 (or _v2))

 ## Getting Started